qztweII/9CT-Task-1/README.md

 ---
 ## In a few lines:

+Functional criteria:

 > Uses sensors to find boxes and identify their colour

 > Be able to transport the boxes with the correct colours back to the start

 > Avoid wrong coloured boxes

+Non-functional criteria:

 > The robot should be able to do this relatively quickly, with as little unnecessary distance travelled.